gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 * Wide alarm tolerances are OK.
 The difference between a 25mm alarm boundary and a 50mm boundary might only delay an alarm by 30 seconds...which won't make a difference between a salvageable and failed print.
 But it might prevent a false alarm that does fail the print.
 * The same goes for the drift correction interval - a fast (say 120 second) drift correction might delay some alarms, but will make false alarms less likely.

-### Wow, that was all doom and gloom.
+#### Wow, that was all doom and gloom.
 Is there any reason TO use Filament Watch?

+Yes.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMjQ5OTYyMywyODE2MTAwMiwtMTEyOD
+eyJoaXN0b3J5IjpbMTU0MjQ0ODUxMSwyODE2MTAwMiwtMTEyOD
 c2MjE4MSwtMTI2MjQ2MTkxNV19
 -->